apache/activemq-artemis/docs/user-manual/en/rest.md

     </order>

 As you can see, we're just posting some arbitrary XML document to a URL.
-When the XML is received on the server is it processed within ActiveMQ as a JMS message and distributed through core ActiveMQ.
+When the XML is received on the server is it processed within Apache ActiveMQ as a JMS message and distributed through core Apache ActiveMQ.
 Simple and easy.
 Consuming messages from a queue or topic looks very similar.
 We'll discuss the entire interface in detail later in this docbook.

 ## Goals of REST Interface

-Why would you want to use ActiveMQ's REST interface?
+Why would you want to use Apache ActiveMQ's REST interface?
 What are the goals of the REST interface?

 -   Easily usable by machine-based (code) clients.

 -   Zero client footprint.
-We want ActiveMQ to be usable by any client/programming language that has an adequate HTTP client library.
-You shouldn't have to download, install, and configure a special library to interact with ActiveMQ.
+We want Apache ActiveMQ to be usable by any client/programming language that has an adequate HTTP client library.
+You shouldn't have to download, install, and configure a special library to interact with Apache ActiveMQ.

 -   Lightweight interoperability.
 The HTTP protocol is strong enough to be our message exchange protocol.
-Since interactions are RESTful the HTTP uniform interface provides all the interoperability you need to communicate between different languages, platforms, and even messaging implementations that choose to implement the same RESTful interface as ActiveMQ (i.e. the [REST-\*](http://rest-star.org) effort.)
+Since interactions are RESTful the HTTP uniform interface provides all the interoperability you need to communicate between different languages, platforms, and even messaging implementations that choose to implement the same RESTful interface as Apache ActiveMQ (i.e. the [REST-\*](http://rest-star.org) effort.)

 -   No envelope (e.g. SOAP) or feed (e.g. Atom) format requirements.
-You shouldn't have to learn, use, or parse a specific XML document format in order to send and receive messages through ActiveMQ's REST interface.
+You shouldn't have to learn, use, or parse a specific XML document format in order to send and receive messages through Apache ActiveMQ's REST interface.

--   Leverage the reliability, scalability, and clustering features of ActiveMQ on the back end without sacrificing the simplicity of a REST interface.
+-   Leverage the reliability, scalability, and clustering features of Apache ActiveMQ on the back end without sacrificing the simplicity of a REST interface.

 ## Installation and Configuration

-ActiveMQ's REST interface is installed as a Web archive (WAR).
+Apache ActiveMQ's REST interface is installed as a Web archive (WAR).
 It depends on the [RESTEasy](http://jboss.org/resteasy) project and can currently only run within a servlet container.
-Installing the ActiveMQ REST interface is a little bit different depending whether ActiveMQ is already installed and configured for your environment (e.g. you're deploying within Wildfly) or you want the ActiveMQ REST WAR to startup and manage the ActiveMQ server (e.g. you're deploying within something like Apache Tomcat).
+Installing the Apache ActiveMQ REST interface is a little bit different depending whether Apache ActiveMQ is already installed and configured for your environment (e.g. you're deploying within Wildfly) or you want the ActiveMQ REST WAR to startup and manage the Apache ActiveMQ server (e.g. you're deploying within something like Apache Tomcat).

 ### Installing Within Pre-configured Environment

-This section should be used when you want to use the ActiveMQ REST interface in an environment that already has ActiveMQ installed and running, e.g. the Wildfly application server.
+This section should be used when you want to use the Apache ActiveMQ REST interface in an environment that already has Apache ActiveMQ installed and running, e.g. the Wildfly application server.
 You must create a Web archive (.WAR) file with the following web.xml settings:

     <web-app>
        <listener>